-Copyright, to put it nonchalantly, is a law that assures that you own the piece of art that you create.
+Copyright is a law that tells the public that you own the piece of art that you create.
 According to the U.S. Copyright Office, this ownership allows you to reproduce, sell, and do whatever you wish with it.

-As a photographer, you’re making creative content.
-This means that a form of copyright is automatically applied to your work at the moment of creation.
-This copyright lasts your entire lifespan, and a number of years after your death.
+So how can you copyright a photo for free?
+Copyright automatically applies to your work at the moment of creation.
+This copyright lasts your entire lifespan and for some time after your death.

-But sometimes it’s better to have your photos officially copyrighted.
-Don’t just rely on this automatic copyright.
-In case of any usage issues, official copyright can help you with any legal processes involved.
+But sometimes it’s better to copyright your photo officially.
+In case of any usage issues, it can help you with any legal issues you may encounter.

-For example, a common source of tension between clients and photographers is who owns an image after it is taken.
-The client pays for the shoot, and the photographer takes the image, so who owns it?
+So who owns the rights to a photo?
+Clients and photographers often debate who owns an image after it is taken.
+The client buys the photographs in the shoot, but the photographer takes the photos.
+So who owns the content?

 According to copyright law, the photographer does.
-Unless they transfer the rights to the client through a rights transferring document, the image is theirs.
+Unless they transfer the rights to the client, the image is theirs.

-The client may only use the image with the consent of the photographer.
-This is regardless of whether payment was made or not.
+The client may only use the images with the consent of the photographer.
+This rule applies regardless of whether or not they paid for the photos.

 How Does Watermarking Play Into All of This?

-Although a watermark will not prevent thieving fully, it has two significant advantages:
+Although a watermark will not prevent thieving entirely, it has two significant advantages:

 - When your image gets re-posted, people will know that you are the creator.

-- Thanks to Section 1202 of the U.S. Copyright Act, anyone that removes your watermark (via cloning or cropping in Photoshop) to hide the infringement has committed a crime.
+- Thanks to Section 1202 of the U.S. Copyright Act, anyone that removes your watermark (via cloning or cropping in Photoshop) to hide the infringement commits a crime.
 They can face fines anywhere from $2,500 to $25,000.
-Of course, it is recommended to consult your attorney at that point.
-But, watermarks are an absolute godsend to artists everywhere.
+We recommend that you consult your attorney if that ever happens.

-Registering your image with the United States Copyright Office isn’t a necessity.
+Registering your image with the US Copyright Office isn’t a necessity.
 But we highly encourage it because registering proves that you own the picture in question.
 In legal cases, this serves as evidence.

 You can copyright photos in two different ways.
-With the power of the internet, you can file for copyright online via the official Copyright Office website or mail in an application.
+You can either apply for an online application or out or mail it.

-During the process, you’ll be able to check in on the status of your application.
+So how much does it cost to copyright an image?
 The fee for a single author with a single photograph is $35.

 Here is a basic outline on how to copyright photos: